AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 3: Meeting Mins API Integration
   - Created APIs for meeting management.
   - Tested the APIs and ensured proper integration with the frontend.

+  - ### 20th June 2024
+- Day 4: Meeting Mins Frontend Development
+  - Built the frontend interface using React.
+  - Integrated the calendar and notification features.